hanjuha0129/my-first-project/README.md

-# my-first-project
-git hub의 첫번째 프로젝트입니다.
+# About my first project on GitHub